Stay healthy by getting regular screenings for women at Dignity Health Central Coast.

 - Breast cancer screening should be part of your regular health physical.
 Your doctor examines your breasts for changes in texture and lumps.
 Once you reach age 40, your doctor will recommend annual screening mammograms that use low-dose X-rays to capture an image of your breasts.

 - Skin cancer screening should be part of your annual physical.
 If you are a higher risk, you may want more frequent exams or decide to visit a dermatologist.

-- Lung cancer screening is recommended if you are a heavy smoker or had previously smoked for a long time.
-Your doctor may recommend a yearly low-dose CT lung scan from age 50 to 74 if you remain healthy.
-Using X-rays, these CT scans provide very detailed images of your lungs.
+- Lung cancer screening may be recommended if you are a smoker or quit smoking within the last 15 years.
+Your doctor may recommend a yearly low-dose CT lung scan from age 50 to 77.

 Stay Healthy with Cancer Screenings for Women